Frederick E. Olmsted: Division of Forestry

+In 1907, Olmsted was the first professional forester to conduct a detailed examination of Southeast Alaska's forests, resulting in his recommendation to create the Tongass National Forest.

 In 1909, Olmsted served on a three-person committee to develop a plan for California's highway trees.
-However, in January 1910, President William Howard Taft fired and replaced Pinchot as head of the Forest Service.
-That year was also the worst fire season in the United States since the creation of the Forest Service.
+However, in January 1910, President William Howard Taft fired and replaced Pinchot as head of the Forest Service following the Pinchot–Ballinger controversy.
+Olmsted was stunned by the loss of his mentor.
+That year was also the worst fire season in the United States since the creation of the Forest Service, burning 2,500,000 acre of national forests, but only 330,000 acre in the 278 forest fires in Olmsted's district.
 Olmsted noted, "If one-hundredth of the damage from fire this past summer had occurred in any German state, the whole forest force would have been promptly dismissed."
-In December 1910, Olmsted convened a five–day meeting of District 5's supervisors.
-Although he never mentioned Pinchot by name, Olmsted began the meeting with a review of Pinchot's philosophy regarding the timber lands of the West.
-Olmsted's meeting covered all of District 5's programs, including fire protection, grazing, reforestation, timber sales, wildlife, and working plans.
+In December 1910, Olmsted convened a five-day meeting of District 5's supervisors, where, though he never explicitly mentioned Pinchot by name, he began with a review of Pinchot's philosophy regarding the timber lands of the West.
+Olmsted's meeting covered all of District 5's programs, including fire protection, grazing, reforestation, timber sales, wildlife, and work plans, as well as his belief in a decentralized decision-making process.
 Because of this meeting, all forest supervisors were required to submit a forest protection plan and there were increases in the number of California's forest guards.

+Fisher, Bryant and Olmsted

-In June 1911, Olmsted resigned from his job with the Forest Service.
-He said wanted to return to the forest and leave the administrative offices behind.
-He became a consulting forester with the firm Fisher & Bryant, along with Professor Richard T. Fisher and Edward S. Bryant who were both graduates of Harvard University, Renamed Fisher, Bryant and Olmsted, their offices were at 141 Milk Street in Boston, Massachusetts.
-However, Olmsted left the firm after 1912.
+In June 1911, Olmsted announced his resignation from the Forest Service, effective July 1, 1911.
+He said he wanted to return to the forest and leave the administrative offices behind; he may also have missed working with Pinchot.
+He became a consulting forester with the firm Fisher & Bryant, along with Professor Richard T. Fisher and Edward S. Bryant who were both graduates of Harvard University.
+Renamed Fisher, Bryant and Olmsted, their offices were at 141 Milk Street in Boston, Massachusetts.
+Olmsted left the firm by early 1913 for an opportunity in California but maintained a professional relationship with the renamed Fisher and Bryant, Inc. Bryant left the firm in April 1914 to become an inspector for the United States forest service.

+Harvard University

 In the spring semester of 1913, Olmsted taught forestry at Harvard University.
 That same year, Harvard and Yale University had both lost most of their historic elms to damage caused by the gypsy moth, the leopard moth, and the brown-tail moth.
-It was estimated that it would take fifty to 100 years before the campus trees were restored.
-Olmsted noted that the universities neglected their historic trees because there was "a feeling was evident that the elms had always had been there and always would be in spite of various setbacks."
+It was estimated that it would take 50 to 100 years before the campus trees were restored.
+Olmsted noted that the universities neglected their historic trees because "a feeling was evident that the elms had always been there and always would be in spite of various setbacks."

-As a consulting forester, Olmsted created regulations to prevent fires on the Canadian railways.
-In the fall of 1913, he moved back to California, working out of San Francisco from 1913 to 1914, and Sausalito from 1914 to 1915.
-In 1913, he developed a plan to protect Mount Tamalpais and the surrounding area of Marin County from fires and organized the Tamalpais Fire Protection Association.
-In November 1915, he was elected secretary of the Tamalpais Fire Association.
-He also supervised the association's rangers for three years as its head patrolman, before stepping down in March 1917.